-MainBoss offers the option of defining categories and information codes for various types of data.
+MainBoss lets you define categories and information codes for various types of data.
 For example, you can assign categories and/or codes to your work orders, your requests, your suppliers, and so on.

 You may already have categories and codes for this kind of information.
-If not, you might create work-order categories like
+If not, you might create work order categories like